mohanapriya1994/ContentConceptsData/services/book_editing.md

 ---
 title: "Book Editing"
 highlight: "For Authors & Publishers"
-description: "ContentConcepts specializes in editing and proofreading science, technology, business and non-fiction book manuscripts.
-Editing a book manuscript is an art.
-It's more than just grammar and correct usage of words.
-We have exclusive editors for book manuscripts who have experiece in editing more than 100 manuscripts.
-Our manuscript editing combines copy editing and developmental editing by"
 message: "Not happy with edit? <span>100% refund without any condition</span>"
 priceCard: {
   pricing: {